csb6/bluebird/README.md

 - Logical, comparison, bitwise, and arithmetic operators, as well as parentheses for grouping
 - Detailed error checking, including typechecking and checks to ensure functions that return will return no matter the code path taken
-- Automatic resolution of variable and function names, preventing the need for forward declarations within a file
+- Out-of-order declarations of type and function names, preventing the need for forward declarations
-- Debugging support (uses DWARF format, which should work with at least gdb and lldb)
+- Debugging support (uses the DWARF format, which should work with at least gdb and lldb)
 - Several code optimization passes

 ## Goals